Help Center

 How do filters work?

-The type tabs (All / Direct / Funds) filter by investment type.
+The type tabs (All / Direct / Funds / Grants) filter by investment type.
 The status tabs (All / Active / Exited / Written off) filter by status.
 The Hide exits toggle hides exited and written-off investments regardless of the status filter — it persists across page refreshes.
 The search box matches company name, fund name, manager name, and tags.

 Investor updates